Keitele Canal: Tourism

-There are several companies offering canal and lake cruises in the area, and in some areas there are boat and canoe rentals available.
+There are several companies offering canal and lake cruises in the area, and boat and canoe rentals are available in some areas.
 Good navigation skill is required as the waters in Central Finland are rocky.

 At Vaajakoski Lock there is a restaurant, an art gallery and a swimming beach.
 At Kuusa Lock there is also accommodation and a theatre.
 Near the Kapeenkoski Lock are fireplaces, lean-tos and hiking paths in the Kapeenniemi recreational area.
-The Paatela Lock: has a cafe and cruises.
+The Paatela Lock has a cafe and cruises.

 Locks

 The locks on the canal are designed to accept vessels of a maximum draw of 2.4m, a maximum length of 110m and a maximum width of 11.8m.
 The locks are self-service locks, and are open from May to September (part-time or by order in October).
 They can also be controlled remotely.